ChannelApe/channelape-typescript-sdk/README.md

 ### Getting Started

-Create the channel api client with your credentials.
+Create the ChannelApe api client with your credentials.

 ```typescript
 const clientConfiguration = new ClientConfigurationBuilder()